 For the northern, unimproved part of the trail, some sections are in excellent shape while others are tough going for the cyclist.
 However, on balance the entire trail is bikeable with a hybrid or mountain bike.

 Carp Lake and Mackinaw City on the north end are especially suitable as staging areas for off-trail excursions onto lightly traveled local (paved and gravel) roads.
 The northern trailhead in Mackinaw City also serves the North Central State Trail, which extends south 62 miles to Gaylord, meeting the 71-mile North Eastern State Trail along the way in Cheboygan.

 Near the North Western State Trail’s southern end at Spring Lake Park in Petoskey, you can hop across State Route 119 to pick up the Little Traverse Wheelway.
 The paved 26-mile rail-trail extends north to Harbor Springs and south to Charlevoix.

 There is a small parking lot and restrooms at Spring Lake Park on SR 119 at the south end of the North Western State Trail in Petoskey.
 To reach the park from the south, take US 31 north through Petoskey to SR 119.
 Turn left on the highway towards Mackinaw City and travel for about 0.5 mile; parking is on the right.

-On the south end of the trail there is a small parking lot and restrooms at Round Lake Preserve on the north side of M-119.
-There is a trailhead alongside the trail at the Michigan Fisheries Visitors Center in the town of Alanson.
+There is also a trailhead alongside the trail at the Michigan Fisheries Visitors Center in the town of Alanson.
 Additional parking is available at Pellston at the old rail depot and on side streets in several other small towns along the way.
-On the north end of the trail there is a sizeable trailhead for parking and restrooms in the mall next to the trailhead
+At the north end of the trail in Mackinaw City, there is a sizeable trailhead for parking.
+Restrooms can be found in the adjacent mall.